stevedekorte/strvct.net/docs/ProjectOverview.md

 ### Synchronization

 Views often have references to domain objects they are presenting but domain objects never have references to views.
 Instead they post notifications to communicate with listeners, such as views.
-Views automatically register as listeners with the domain objects they present.
+Views automatically observe the domain objects they present.

 #### Model to UI